-- We propose a natural freshness optimization objective based on harmonic numbers, and show how its mathematical properties enable efficient optimal scheduling. - We derive efficient optimization procedures for this bandwidth-constrained objective under complete, mixed, and lacking remote change observability. - We present a reinforcement learning algorithm that integrates these approaches with model estimation of Cho & Garcia-Molina (2003b) and converges to the optimal policy, lifting the known-parameter assumption. - We introduce an approximate crawl scheduling algorithm that requires learning far fewer parameters, and derive a condition under which its solution is optimal.
+Specifically, our contributions are: (1) A natural freshness optimization objective based on harmonic numbers, and analysis showing how its mathematical properties enable efficient optimal scheduling.
+(2) Efficient optimization procedures for this bandwidth-constrained objective under complete, mixed, and lacking remote change observability.
+(3) A reinforcement learning algorithm that integrates these approaches with model estimation of [11] and converges to the optimal policy, lifting the known-parameter assumption.
+(4) An approximate crawl scheduling algorithm that requires learning far fewer parameters, and identifying a condition under which its solution is optimal.

-2. Problem formalization
+2 Problem formalization

 In settings we consider, a service we call tracker monitors a set W of information sources.
 A source $w \in W$ can be a web page, a data stream, a file, etc, whose content occasionally changes.
 To pick up changes from a source, the tracker needs to crawl it, i.e., download its content.
 When source w has changes the tracker hasn't picked up, the tracker is stale w.r.t. w; otherwise, it is fresh w.r.t. w.
-We assume near-instantaneous crawl operations, and a fixed set of sources W. Growing W to improve information completeness (Pandey et al., 2004) is also an important but distinct problem; we do not consider it here.
+We assume near-instantaneous crawl operations, and a fixed set of sources W. Growing W to improve information completeness [27] is also an important but distinct problem; we do not consider it here.

 Discrete page changes.
 We define a content change at a source as an alteration at least minimally important to the tracker.
-In practice, trackers compute a source's content digest using data extractors, shingles (Broder et al., 1997), or similarity hashes (Charikar, 2002), and consider content changed when its digest changes.
+In practice, trackers compute a source's content digest using data extractors, shingles [4], or similarity hashes [7], and consider content changed when its digest changes.

 Models of change process and importance.
 We model each source $w \in W$'s changes as a Poisson process with change rate Δ_w .
-Many prior works adopted it for web pages (Cho & Garcia-Molina, 2000b; Cho & Ntoulas, 2002; Cho & Garcia-Molina, 2003a;b; 2000a; Wolf et al., 2002; Azar et al., 2018) as a good balance between fidelity and computational convenience.
+Many prior works adopted it for web pages [2, 8, 9, 10, 11, 12, 35] as a good balance between fidelity and computational convenience.
 We also associate an importance score μ_w with each source, and denote these parameters jointly as $\vec{\mu}$.
-Importance score μ_w can be thought of as characterizing the time-homogeneous Poisson rate at which the page is served in response to the query stream, although in general it can be any positive weight measuring source significance (Azar et al., 2018).
+Importance score μ_w can be thought of as characterizing the time-homogeneous Poisson rate at which the page is served in response to the query stream, although in general it can be any positive weight measuring source significance [2].
 While scores μ_w are defined by, and known to, the tracker, change rates Δ_w need to be learned.